deejaygraham/deejaygraham.github.io/_posts/2016-07-13-rolling-rocks-in-newcastle.markdown

 published: true
 ---

-On the 12th of July I had the pleasure of hosting [Clarke Ching](http://rolls.rocks) at the [Agile North East meetup](http://www.meetup.com/Agile-North-East/) at the Bunker Coffee House in Newcastle.
+On the 12th of July I had the pleasure of hosting <a href="http://rolls.rocks">Clarke Ching</a> at the <a href="http://www.meetup.com/Agile-North-East/">Agile North East meetup</a> which is usually held in the back of the Bunker Coffee House in Newcastle.
 It took a little while to arrange a date and time when Clarke would be passing through at the right time of day but the wait was definitely worth it.

 ![meetup](/img/posts/rolling-rocks-in-newcastle/july-meetup.png)

 Clarke presented to a full house of developers, agile coaches and managers.
 He talked about his book - Rolling Rocks Downhill, Eli Goldratt's Theory of Constraints (ToC), how ToC can be applied to many problems in our lives.
-Occe you are exposed to these ideas, you start to see queues and constraints everywhere and recognize how ToC can make things better.
+Once you are exposed to these ideas, you start to see queues and constraints everywhere and recognize how ToC can make things better.

 ![Rolling Rocks](/img/posts/rolling-rocks-in-newcastle/2016-07-12 18.33.04.jpg)